 Comprehensive private health

-Comprehensive private health system is also regulated by the state and providers have very little to say individually when it comes to eligibility, premium, and coverage.
+The comprehensive private health system is also regulated by the state, and providers have very little to say individually when it comes to eligibility, premium, and coverage.

 It really comes down to customer support, especially English, and the overall ease of use.
-We proud ourselves on exceeling on all the mentioned fronts, and you can learn more about our comprehensive private health policy if you are in search of one.
+We pride ourselves on excelling on all the mentioned fronts, and you can learn more about our comprehensive private health policy if you are in search of one.

 Incoming and international private policies

-If your stay in Germany exceeded 5 years or the immigration office requires policy which is not time limited you can take a look into our long-term expat health.
+If your stay in Germany exceeded 5 years or the immigration office requires a policy that is not time limited, you can take a look into our long-term expat health.

 Conclusion

-I hope we managed to round up the term "cheapest", and explain how the lowest monthly contribution is not always the cheapest option to go for. €72/month expat health policy will not be the cheapest if you have to pay out of pocket for treatment of already existing health condition which would be covered on public health.
+I hope we managed to round up the term "cheapest" and explain how the lowest monthly contribution is not always the cheapest option to go for.
+A €72/month expat health policy will not be the cheapest if you have to pay out of pocket for treatment of an already existing health condition, which would be covered by public health.
 To be evaluated, contribution needs to be compared to various factors, such as coverage and the law requirements.